-If cooking is the main event in your kitchen, then your countertops are the backdrop to the festivities.
+If cooking is the main event in your kitchen, your countertops are the backdrop to the festivities.
 Choosing a countertop surface that suits your lifestyle is one of the first steps in creating a functional kitchen.
 With so many options out there, it’s hard to know the differences.
 Read below to learn about common countertop surfaces.

 Though similar in name to quartz, quartzite is a natural stone.
 Quartzite begins as sandstone, then under a natural process of heat and pressure, the sandstone is fused with sparkly quartz crystals to form quartzite.
 Colors range from bold dark greys and browns to light whites and beiges.
-Quartzite is stain, heat and scratch resistant, making it a popular choice for some families.
-A gentle cleanser, water and a soft cloth will help protect the countertop and keep it clean.
+Quartzite is stain, heat, and scratch-resistant, making it a popular choice for some families.
+A gentle cleanser, water, and a soft cloth will help protect the countertop and keep it clean.

 Commonly used in farmhouse-style homes, butcher block is a timeless countertop option.
 Consisting of individual strips of wood fused into a sleek slab, butcher block countertops are available in a wide range of colors and finishes, from subtle, grained maple to deep, rich walnut.
 However, because it is wood, butcher block is sensitive to moisture and must be sealed often to prevent damage.
 In retrospect, butcher block countertops are easy to clean, and things like knife scratches and burn marks can be sanded out to keep the countertop looking new for many years.

 Modern laminate countertops can give the look of more expensive materials, such as granite and quartz, at an affordable price.
 Available in hundreds of colors, technology has given modern laminates a depth of realism.
 In addition, this durable, nonporous material is stain-resistant and easy to clean.